keyboardDrummer/keyboardDrummer.github.io/_posts/globalGovernance.md

 ## Dynamic Power Measurement

-Unlike static systems that enshrine historical power without mechanisms for change, our proposal would dynamically measure contributions over time.
-Recent contributions would be weighted more heavily than older ones through a time-discounting mechanism, ensuring the system reflects current power rather than past status.
-This creates a continuously updating power distribution that responds to changing economic and social conditions.
-Anyone who generates new value and contributes to the collective can gain influence, while those who cease contributing would see their power gradually diminish.
-This dynamism avoids the ossification of power that plagues many governance systems.
+The system needs to reflect current power rather than historical contributions.
+A straightforward fixed-period approach works effectively: tax contributions confer voting power for a defined period—perhaps one year—after which they expire if not renewed through continued contributions.
+This creates a clear, understandable relationship: your current power reflects your recent contributions, not what you did decades ago.

+This fixed-period model has several advantages.
+It's simple to understand and implement.
+It creates a continuous incentive to remain economically productive.
+It prevents the accumulation of permanent political power without ongoing contribution.
+And it allows for relatively rapid power shifts as economic circumstances change.
+Anyone who generates new value and contributes to the collective can gain influence within a predictable timeframe, while those who cease contributing would lose their power at a known point.

 ## Economic Efficiency Through Alignment